 Most employees don’t think twice about changing their jobs if they feel the work culture is not feasible.
 This mainly happens when employers overlook their stand for bettering ties with the workforce.

-Ignoring the chances to improve employee relations not only cost the employers financially.
-But it also tarnished their brand image, thereby, obstructing the flow of new talents.
+Ignoring the chances to improve employee relations not only costs the employers financially.
+But it also tarnished their brand image, thereby obstructing the flow of new talents.

-Thus, employers must always keep a check on how their employees feel and if their career is advancing.
+Thus, employers must always check how their employees feel and if their career is advancing.

 2. Increased Motivation

 Healthy workplace relations motivate employees to give their best and work harder.